isabelroses/dotfiles/README.md

 ###### Dual boot

-If you would like to set up duel boot with Windows, you should consider enabling secure boot and to do so you should follow the [lanzaboote guide](https://github.com/nix-community/lanzaboote/blob/0bc127c631999c9555cae2b0cdad2128ff058259/docs/QUICK_START.md).
+If you would like to set up duel boot with Windows, you should consider enabling secure boot.
+To do so you should follow the [lanzaboote guide](https://github.com/nix-community/lanzaboote/blob/0bc127c631999c9555cae2b0cdad2128ff058259/docs/QUICK_START.md).

 1. Locate the Windows EFI partition